 We haven’t tested this, but we don’t recommend it.
 We prefer the flavor of red curry paste for dishes that feature shrimp.
 In a pinch, you can try it.
 Let us know how it goes!

 Absolutely!
 If you can find seafood stock, by all means, use it!
 We found it hard to find, which is why we opted for readily-available chicken broth.
+You could also try bottled clam juice.

 You can add anything you have on hand!
 Thin slices of red bell pepper and mushrooms are traditional in Tom Kha Gai.
 Thin slices of white onion, broccoli, and snow peas would all be delicious as well.